Henry S. Ruth Jr.: Post-Watergate

 Ruth became a partner of Shea & Gardner in Washington, D.C. as a criminal defense litigator.
 There, he managed cases for Billy Carter and Hamilton Jordon, former chief of staff for President Jimmy Carter.
 He was also the general counsel for the United Mine Workers Health and Retirement Funds in the late 1970s.
 Later, he practice law back in Philadelphia.

 Ruth testified against the nomination of Robert Bork to the Supreme Court in 1987.
 He served on the panel investigating the 1985 MOVE bombing.
 In 1988, he moved to Tuscan, Arizona, but kept an affiliation with Crowell & Moring, an international law firm in Washington D.C., through 1994.

 In columns in The Wall Street Journal in the 1990s, he criticized President Bill Clinton for "presidential perjury and obstruction."
 He wrote a book, The Challenge of Crime, with lawyer and academic Kevin Reitz in 2003.

 Personal life

 Ruth married Christine Polk.
 They had three daughters: Diana Ruth, Tenley Ruth, and Laura Ruth.
 That marriage ended in divorce.
 He then married to Deborah Mathieu.

-In 2012, he died in Tuscan, Arizona from a stroke at the age of eighty.
+In 2012, he died in Tucson, Arizona from a stroke at the age of eighty.